This is a collaborative post.

 You don’t need to go overboard and start hunting for workouts for gamers or anything, but it’s a good idea to keep these things in mind.

 It’s quite hard to play a video game without looking at some kind of screen.
 This means that the bulk of your time will be spent interacting with a screen either close up or a fixed distance away.
 Firstly, you need to make sure that the screen isn’t too bright for your eyes.

 Calibrate your monitor and screen as appropriate.
 You’ll usually find details on how to do this on your TV, monitor or PC if you’re not sure.
 It’s an important part of setting up your gameplay.
 Once you’ve sorted all that out, remember it’s important to give your eyes a rest from time to time.
 The 20/20/20 rule here can be a great help.

 Every 20 minutes, look at something 20 feet away for 20 seconds.
 This can include looking outside of a window.
 Your eyes can get a good rest from the screen if you do this, and are also looking at things around the room, which is important to help your eyes get the break they might need.

 Another way you can help to take care of your eyes as a gamer is to install programs such as Flux.
 This software provides an orange-tinted glow on your monitor when the sun has set, or before it has risen, which helps you evade the blue light that all monitors show.

-This can help you get a deeper and better quality of sleep because the blue light has been known to mess with our circadian rhythms – which is especially troublesome, especially to me, if gaming at night.
+This can help you get a deeper and better quality of sleep because the blue light has been known to mess with our circadian rhythms – which is especially troublesome if gaming at night.

-Hopefully, some of these tips will have given you some things to think about in regards to your own self-care as a gamer.
+Hopefully, some of these tips will have given you some things to think about in regard to your own self-care as a gamer.
 Is it something you’ve thought about much?
 Or are you more of a jump in and consider your comfort later kind of person?
-As always, feel free to let me know your thoughts down in the comments, or you can catch up with me over on Twitter or Facebook.
+As always, feel free to let me know your thoughts in the comments.